StefanJelner/gpflea/README.md

 ## <a name="license"></a> License

-This software is brought to you with **love** from Dortmund and offered and distributed under the ISC license.
+This software is brought to you with :heart: **love** :heart: from Dortmund and offered and distributed under the ISC license.
 See `LICENSE.txt` and [Wikipedia](https://en.wikipedia.org/wiki/ISC_license) for more information.